aryanrajtrangham/Courses_from_priyanshu/Audio signal processing for Machine Learning.md

 - Familiarise with frequency/time-domain audio features
 - Extract features from raw audio
 - Recognise what audio features to use for ML applications
-- Preprocess audio data for ML
+- Pre-process audio data for ML
 - Understand (some!) math behind audio transformations
 - Use librosa for your audio projects